Weight Loss: Effective Dietary Rebalancing

 • The quantity of fruits and vegetables consumed.

-• Servings of protein and healthy fats.
+• The portions of proteins and healthy fats.

-• Beverages consumed (sodas, coffee, alcohol).
+• The beverages consumed (sodas, coffee, alcohol).

-2. Meal planning
+2. Meal Planning

-Here are some ideas for balanced meals:
+Here are some balanced meal ideas:

 • Snack: Apple slices with almond butter or carrot sticks with hummus.

-3. Portion management
+3. Portion Control

 Here are some tips to help you:

-By using smaller plates, you can reduce calorie intake while still feeling like you're eating a full plate.
+By using smaller plates, you can reduce calorie intake while feeling like you're eating a full plate.

 Other portioning techniques: